Doing Business in Russia

 Do be punctual, and don’t take offence if Russian counterparts are not as timely.

-Do try to avoid giving too many concessions when it comes to negotiations, as caving in is a sign of weakness in local business culture.
+Don't give too many concessions when it comes to negotiations.
+Caving in is a sign of weakness in local business culture.

 Don’t assume that people will speak English.
 Most Russians do not speak an additional language.